OrdDreamer/pulseboard/README.md

-# 🧩 Pulseboard - Менеджер завдань для IT-компанії
+# 🧩 Pulseboard - Task Manager for IT Company

-## 📘 Опис проєкту
+## 📘 Project Description

-**Pulseboard** — це навчальний веб-додаток для управління завданнями в IT-компанії. Система дозволяє команді розробників, дизайнерів, project-менеджерів та QA-спеціалістів ефективно керувати завданнями, призначати їх членам команди та відстежувати прогрес виконання.
+**Pulseboard** is an educational web application for task management in an IT company.
+The system allows teams of developers, designers, project managers, and QA specialists to efficiently manage tasks, assign them to team members, and track progress.

-Кожен член команди може:
+Each team member can:
-- створювати завдання
+- create tasks
-- призначати завдання іншим членам команди
+- assign tasks to other team members
-- позначати завдання як виконані
+- mark tasks as completed
-- переглядати статистику виконання завдань
+- view task completion statistics

 ---

-## ✨ Функціонал
+## ✨ Features

-### Управління завданнями
+### Task Management
-- **CRUD операції**: створення, перегляд, редагування та видалення завдань
+- **CRUD operations**: create, view, edit, and delete tasks
-- **Призначення виконавців**: можливість призначати завдання одному або кільком працівникам
+- **Assignee assignment**: ability to assign tasks to one or multiple workers
-- **Пріоритети**: встановлення пріоритету завдання (Urgent, High, Medium, Low)
+- **Priorities**: set task priority (Urgent, High, Medium, Low)
-- **Типи завдань**: класифікація завдань (Bug, New feature, Breaking change, Refactoring, QA)
+- **Task types**: task classification (Bug, New feature, Breaking change, Refactoring, QA)
-- **Дедлайни**: встановлення та відстеження термінів виконання
+- **Deadlines**: set and track completion deadlines
-- **Статус виконання**: відмітка про виконання завдання
+- **Completion status**: mark tasks as completed
-- **Пошук**: пошук завдань за назвою або описом
+- **Search**: search tasks by name or description
-- **Фільтрація**: фільтрація завдань за статусом (виконані/невиконані), пріоритетом, типом завдання, дедлайном (сьогодні, наступні 3 дні, наступний тиждень, прострочені) та виконавцем
+- **Filtering**: filter tasks by status (completed/incomplete), priority, task type, deadline (today, next 3 days, next week, overdue) and assignee

-### Управління працівниками
+### Worker Management
-- **Перегляд списку працівників**: список всіх членів команди з їх посадами
+- **Worker list**: view all team members with their positions
-- **Профіль працівника**: детальна інформація про працівника та його завдання
+- **Worker profile**: detailed information about a worker and their tasks
-- **Редагування профілю**: можливість оновити власний профіль
+- **Profile editing**: ability to update your own profile
-- **Пошук**: пошук працівників за ім'ям, прізвищем або username
+- **Search**: search workers by first name, last name, or username
-- **Фільтрація**: фільтрація працівників за посадою
+- **Filtering**: filter workers by position

-### Дашборд зі статистикою
+### Statistics Dashboard
-- **Персональна статистика**:
+- **Personal statistics**:
-  - загальна кількість завдань
+  - total number of tasks
-  - виконані та невиконані завдання
+  - completed and incomplete tasks
-  - прострочені завдання
+  - overdue tasks
-  - відсоток виконання
+  - completion percentage
-  - розподіл за пріоритетами та типами
+  - distribution by priorities and types
-- **Командна статистика**: аналогічна статистика для всієї команди
+- **Team statistics**: similar statistics for the entire team
-- **Топ-5 працівників**: працівники з найбільшою кількістю завдань
+- **Top 5 workers**: workers with the most tasks

-### Автентифікація та реєстрація
+### Authentication and Registration
-- **Реєстрація**: створення нового облікового запису
+- **Registration**: create a new account
-- **Вхід в систему**: автентифікація користувачів
+- **Login**: user authentication
-- **Вихід**: безпечний вихід з системи
+- **Logout**: secure logout from the system
-- **Захист маршрутів**: доступ до функціоналу тільки для авторизованих користувачів
+- **Route protection**: access to functionality only for authorized users

 ---

-## 🛠️ Технології
+## 🛠️ Technologies

 - **Python 3.8+**
 - **Django 5.2.8**